Setting up a GoldenGate DDL replication and verifying the changes

 In this example we haven't modified the replicat parameter file to include any

-replication is enabled by default at the replicat level.
-However, you might need to include some of the additional DDLOPTIONS
+DDL parameter.
+This is because DDL replication is enabled by default at the replicat level.
+However, you might need to include some of the additional DDLOPTIONS parameters based on your requirements for which you might need to add it to the replicat parameter file.

 When you set up a GoldenGate DDL replication, there are some additional aspects that you should consider.
 Some of these are as follows: